A-06767

 Plain Language

-Operators must notify every user — unconditionally, not just when a reasonable person might be misled — at the start of every AI companion interaction that the system is a computer program and not a human being, and that it is unable to feel human emotion.
-For continuing sessions, the same notification must be repeated at least every three hours.
-The notification must be delivered either verbally or in bold, capitalized text of at least 16-point font.
-The statute prescribes the exact language to be used, including substitution of the AI companion's name.
-Unlike CA SB 243, this disclosure obligation applies to all users regardless of age, uses mandatory prescribed language, and includes the affirmative statement that the AI cannot feel emotion.
+Operators must unconditionally disclose to every user at the start of every AI companion interaction that the system is a computer program and not a human being, and that it is unable to feel human emotion.
+This disclosure must be repeated at least every three hours during continuing interactions.
+The disclosure must be provided either verbally or in bold, capitalized text of at least 16-point type.
+Unlike CA SB 243's conditional trigger (disclosure only when a reasonable person could be misled), this is unconditional — every interaction, every user, regardless of whether the user could reasonably be misled.
+The statute prescribes the exact mandatory language to be used.

 Statutory Text